MicrosoftDocs/security/zero-trust/develop/token-management.md

 In the standard pattern for security token authorization, an issued ID token allows the application to receive information about the user.
 Don't use the ID token as an authorization process to access resources.
 The authorization server issues ID tokens that contain claims with user information that include the following.

 - The [audience](/azure/active-directory/develop/access-tokens#payload-claims) (`aud`) claim is your app's client ID.
 Accept only tokens for your API client ID.
 - The `tid` claim is the ID of the tenant that issued the token.
 The `oid` claim is an immutable value that uniquely identifies the user.
 Use the unique combination of the `tid` and `oid` claims as a key when you need to associate data with the user.
-You can use these claim values to connect your data back to the user's ID in Azure AD.
+You can use these claim values to connect your data back to the user's ID in Microsoft Entra ID.
 - The `sub` claim is an immutable value that uniquely identities the user.
 The subject claim is also unique for your application.
-If you use the `sub` claim to associate data with the user, it's impossible to go from your data and connect it with a user in Azure AD.
+If you use the `sub` claim to associate data with the user, it's impossible to go from your data and connect it with a user in Microsoft Entra ID.

 Your apps can use the `openid` scope to request an ID token from the Microsoft identity platform.
 The OIDC standard governs the `openid` scope along with the format and contents of the ID token.
 OIDC specifies these [scopes](/graph/permissions-reference#openid-connect-oidc-scopes):